Welcome to

 Migration App_Advanced Mode_12.png

-From the Settings page, select the Agent you want to customize.
+2. From the Settings page, select the Agent that needs to be customized.
+This opens the settings panel for that Agent.

 Migration App_Advanced Mode_10.png